 - Social media provides a place for customers to give you feedback in the form of reviews and posts where they’re raving about your products;

-- Social media creates a strong foundation to work with should you wish to invest in advertising at a later date - either advertising within that social media platform itself, or by using Google Ads.
+- Social media creates a strong foundation to work with should you wish to invest in advertising at a later date - either by advertising within that social media platform itself or by using Google Ads.

 But I don’t like social media!

 Even if you don’t use social media yourself, it is essential that you set up some to represent your brand, for the reasons listed above.
 To expect your shop to be successful without using social media to represent it is dooming it to fail, so you need to learn about the best way to promote your brand that is both comfortable for you and appealing to your potential customers.
 You don’t need to create a personal account yourself in many cases and where this is a necessity, it is possible to make this personal account completely private so that none of your information is visible.